 Note 1: Tier 1 Counties include: Allegany, Baltimore City, Caroline, Dorchester, Garrett, Kent, Somerset, Washington, Wicomico and Worcester Counties.

 To qualify for JCTC:

-- Declaration of Intent - A business may not claim any employees hired prior to the business notifying Commerce of its intent to seek certification for the Job Creation Tax Credit.
+- Declaration of Intent - A business may not claim any employees hired prior to the business notifying the Department of Commerce ("Commerce") of its intent to seek certification for the JCTC.

 - Certification - A business must be certified as a qualified business entity eligible for the tax credit.
-To be certified, a business must submit applications to Commerce.
+To be certified, a business must submit an application to Commerce.
 Commerce will calculate the credit amount that the business entity is entitled to claim.

 - Job Creation Minimums to Qualify:

 - 25 jobs in a JCTC Priority Funding Area